mikaelpatel/Arduino-FVM/README.md

 example of mixing forth, C/C++ and Arduino library functions in the same sketch.

-The Forth Virtual Machine (FVM) with 128 instructions is approx. 3.7 Kbyte without kernel dictionary table and strings.
+The Forth Virtual Machine (FVM) with 130 instructions is approx. 4.5 Kbyte without kernel dictionary table and strings.
 This adds approx. 1 Kbyte.
-The instruction level trace adds an additional 1 Kbyte.
+The instruction level trace adds an additional 500 bytes.
 Many of the kernel instructions are defined in both C++ and FVM instructions.
 This allows tailoring for speed and/or size.